Package 'mwana'

 age

-A vector of class numeric of child's age in months.
+A numeric vector of child's age in months.
+Default is NULL.

 .recode_sex